Kingsleysase/Kingsleysase/README.md

 - 👋 Hi, I’m @Kingsleysase
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning javascript and php
+- 🌱 I’m currently learning Data Analysis on Coursera/ Cisco
-- 💞️ I’m looking to collaborate on lots and lots of projects
+- 💞️ I’m looking to collaborate on lots and lots of projects with you guys
 - 📫 How to reach me sasekator@gmail.com

 <!---